Even More Children’s Books on Women… Amazing Women!

 Oh I know I’ve already put together a couple of lists of amazing books on women… but I just can’t stop myself!

-You can find these books on women at your local library or purchase through the affiliate links provided for your convenience.
+You can find these books on women at your local library or purchase through the links provided for your convenience.

-Stories about True Women for Kids
+True Stories about Women for Kids

 As the mom of boys, I want to make sure my kids know that women do amazing things – just like men.

-So when they were little, I started searching out true stories about women who made an impact and broke boundaries.
+So when they were little, I started searching out true stories about women who made an impact and broke boundaries.They ate these books up!

 These books on women are wonderful stories in and of themselves – let alone showing the power of a woman.